 A response to the question Why Do People Believe Scientifically Untrue Things? in Reason, looking at how political convictions influence believes in established scientific consensus on various topics.

-… and how and why an environmental activist changed his mind nevertheless once he looked at the scientific evidence on a range of topics, in a lecture at the Oxford Farming Conference in 2013.
+… and why an environmental activist changed his mind nevertheless once he looked at the scientific evidence, in a lecture at the Oxford Farming Conference in 2013.

 * A call to end “false balance” in the New York Times, i.e. the journalistic practice of giving equal weight to both sides of a story, regardless of an established truth on one side.